lqdev/luisquintanilla.me/_src/feed/srs-distribution-las-vegas-bowl-2023.md

 **22:25**

 And there it is.
-Starting QB came back into the game and had a short field to work with against a tired defence.
+Starting QB came back into the game and had a short field to work with against a tired defense.
 Offense is going to have to dig deep for Utah.